 - October 4, 2008 -- 5th Annual PSR/Sacramento Annual Dinner

 Deb Niemeier, PhD was the keynote speaker at our Annual Fundraiser Dinner at the Sacramento State University Alumni Center.
 Dr. Niemeier is professor of civil and environmental engineering and director of the John Muir Institute on the Environment at UC Davis and the UC Davis-Cal Trans Air Quality Project.
 We enjoyed the music of Midtown Jazz and a special tribute to long-time member Herbert Bauer, MD.
 Margaret Freiwald read her outstanding 2008 scholarship essay, and keynote speaker Deb Niemeier, PhD spoke on "Ought implies can: Five ways you can reduce the impact of climate change."
+View the dinner program courtesy of Media Edge.
 Dinner sponsors included Access Sacramento, Planning and Conservation League, Solar Cookers International, Curtiss DuRand, MD, Janice and Harry Wang and co-sponsors Environmental Council of Sacramento and Pesticide Watch.

 - September 10, 2008 -- PSR Board member Curtiss DuRand, MD, recently returned from visiting Cuba, spoke about Cuba's health care system.
 His presentation included photos taken during his recent trip.